cbsupport is a command-line tool that makes it easy to collect data commonly required for supporting CloudBees products.

 For other installations, you will need to give the cbsupport CLI additional information about your setup.
 In order to do so, you will need the following information:

-the hostname of each tenant of your cluster: if it’s a single tenant (ie you are not running an Operation Center) then the command will expect a single hostname.
+• the hostname of each tenant of your cluster: if it’s a standalone tenant (ie you are not running an Operation Center) then the command will expect a single hostname.
 Otherwise, you will have to run the operation once per tenant.

 About the connection

-Once the ssh-agent is properly configured, you can add a new tenant using:
+Once the ssh-agent is properly configured, you can add, update or remove a tenant by using:

 About the tenant removal